a-r-t/SER-225-Game-Platformer/docs/BugReport/bug-report.md

 It's hard to tell in the gif, but after running offscreen over the edge of the last tile in the map, there is no collision stopping the player from falling.

-Possible solutions for this is to either block the edge of every map with solid tiles (which looks really ugly and is a band-aid rather than a fix), or the better solution would be to prevent the player from actually going off the edge (as if there is an invisible collision wall there).
-It could be as simple as preventing the player's x location from being less than 0, and preventing the player's x2 location from being greater than the map's length in pixels (I believe there's a method to check that in the `Map` class...).
+A possible solution for this is to block the edge of every map with solid tiles, but this would look really ugly and is a band-aid rather than a fix.
+A better solution would be to prevent the player from actually moving off the edge, as if there is an invisible collision wall there.
+It could be as simple as preventing the player's x location from being less than 0, and preventing the player's x2 location from being greater than the map's length in pixels.

 ## Pausing the game works from any screen

-When the P key is pressed anywhere in the game, the game's `update` cycle will stop, which essentially halts the game, until the P key is pressed again.
-A large "PAUSE" text will appear at the center of the screen, and the background of the screen will be tinted.
+When the P key is pressed anywhere in the game, the game's `update` cycle will stop, which essentially halts the game.
+Pressing the P key again while the game is paused will unpause the game and the `update` cycle will continue right where it left off.
+When the game is paused, a large "PAUSE" text will appear at the center of the screen, and the background of the screen will be tinted.

 The pause game logic is included in the game engine's `GamePanel` class, which is the root of the game loop.
 This means that it is active while any screen is loaded, including things like menu screen...which is definitely not ideal.